Fu Daqing

 At the outbreak of the Second Sino-Japanese War, he was released from gaol.
 Fu Daqing made his way to Wuhan where he worked for the Communist Eighth Route Army.
 After the fall of Wuhuan in 1938 he moved to Guiyang and Guilin to engage in anti-Japanese propaganda.
-Later he moved to Yan'an, where he translated Carl von Clausewitz's classic treatise On War into Chinese, receiving praise from Communist commanders Zhu De and Ye Jianying.
+Later he moved to Yan'an, where he translated Carl von Clausewitz's classic treatise On War into Chinese, receiving praise from CCP commanders Zhu De and Ye Jianying.
 In 1940 Fu Daqing met Yang Jie (楊潔), a female colleague in Chongqing, and the two began living together.
 The couple married on New Year's Day 1941.
 In June 1941 he was dispatched by the Central Committee to Beiping to engage in propaganda activities and underground communication with the Comintern.
 Two months later, Yang Jie gave birth to a daughter, Dai Qing.
 The family was reunited at the end of the year in Beiping.

 On July 23, 1944, both Fu and his wife were captured by the Imperial Japanese Army.
 He was executed sometime before the end of World War II.
-The Communist Party of China only learned of this from captured Japanese archives.
-Having held no official position in the Communist Party, Fu Daqing is best remembered for his expertise in linguistics.
+The CCP only learned of this from captured Japanese archives.
+Having held no official position in the CCP, Fu Daqing is best remembered for his expertise in linguistics.
 He spoke English, Russian, Malay as well as a number of Chinese dialects, including Cantonese and Hainanese.
 Fu's daughter Dai Qing was later adopted by his good friend Ye Jianying.